Rural and Remote Division of Family Practice

 5. Connect your way: Phone or video is most common connection method for Rural and Remote P2P support.
 You can indicate your connection preference on the request form.

 Peer Supporters are rural and remote physicians trained in peer support.
 They are colleagues who understand the realities of long call shifts, travel challenges, small-town visibility, cross-cultural communication, and the unique pressures of rural practice.
-A full list and bios of our Peer Supporters will be available soon.
+Click on the buttons below to meet your Rural and Remote Peer Supporters:

 Become a Peer Supporter

 If you would like to support colleagues, training and resources are provided.
 We keep the role clear and manageable — usually a few conversations a year, with backup from the program.
-Email P2P Program Coordinator, Nusrat Zarin at: nzarin@rrdfp.ca
+To become a Peer Supporter, click here to forward an email to our P2P Support Program coordinator.

 Additional Resources